chucklesoclock/iceberg-detect/capstone_report/capstone_report.md

 Since this is side-looking radar from a satellite, backscatter levels can be affected by the viewing and receiving angle, which may be important to include in our model's analyses.

-Kaggle alerts us to the fact that the training data involves a number of missing incidence angles, all occuring when the image contains an ocean-going vessel.
+Kaggle alerts us to the fact that the training data involves a number of missing incidence angles, all occurring when the image contains an ocean-going vessel.
 See below.

 ![filled vs dropped NaN angles]()